whisthq/whist/protocol/test/README.md

 ## Unit Tests

 The point of unit tests is to test specific parts of the code when taken in isolation and to check that they conform to the specifications.
-Unit tests are also a good place to test for corner cases and unexpected inputs.
+Unit tests are also a good place to test for corner cases and unexpected inputs/outputs.

 We use the [Google Test](https://google.github.io/googletest/) suite to compile and run our tests.
 You can add more tests by editing the `protocol_test.cpp` file in this folder.
 A typical unit test in Google Test format is as follows: